 Luckily in this day and age, we have a rather large selection of entry-level acoustics made by some of the worlds top pioneers and manufacturers that solves this dilemma.

-I would suggest that when it comes to selecting your first acoustic, you keep the amount of money closer to the bottom of the check sheet if you are seriously thinking of learning how to play the guitar.
+I would suggest that when it comes to selecting your first acoustic, you keep the amount of money closer to the bottom of the check sheet.
+If you are seriously thinking of learning how to play the guitar of course.

-Obviously budget is a deciding factor, just don’t make it the main factor, because your chances of really getting started might be squashed before you even really get going!
+Obviously budget is a deciding factor, just don’t make it the main one.
+Otherwise your chances of really getting started might be squashed before you even really get going!

 In this article, we have put together some information that we hope brings you value and makes selecting a guitar a bit easier.